-Many keyboard players have contributed great compositions, arrangements and solos to the canon of progressive rock over the years, but no one symbolized the virtuosic side of that genre as Keith Emerson.
+Many keyboard players have contributed great compositions, arrangements and solos to the canon of progressive rock over the years, but no one symbolized the virtuosic side of that genre as Keith Emerson did.
 A trailblazer in the use of synthesizers in rock music and a one-man lab for Robert Moog, he experimented with those machines when they still had a physical element to them and had to be patched with cords and tinkered with while performing live on stage.

-I decided not to pick one of his synth solos (from the debut album Lucky Man would have been an obvious choice), but a song that features him on piano.
+I decided not to pick one of his synth solos (Lucky Man would have been an obvious choice from the debut album), instead a song that features him on piano.
 Emerson is famous for his abilities on amplified keyboards, but his piano playing is no less interesting and virtuosic.
-His early recordings with the Nice and on Emerson, Lake and Palmer’s early recordings featured him often with a trio playing acoustic instruments, proving that progressive rock is not about guitar and keyboard gizmos, but about the musicianship.
+His recordings with the Nice and on Emerson, Lake and Palmer’s early recordings featured him often with a trio playing acoustic instruments, proving that progressive rock is not about guitar and keyboard gizmos, but about the musicianship.
 The unique sound at the opening of the song is created by plucking the piano strings with a guitar pick.

 Chris Welch of Melody Maker visited ELP in in the studio in 1970 during rehearsals for their debut album.
 When he asked them to play something, Greg responded: “Well, there’s not a lot to choose from”.
-In Welch’s words: “They played a beautiful number called Pebbles which sounded like a rock-MJQ, with Carl on the brushes, Keith on piano and Greg singing in a rich, warm style”.
+In Welch’s words: “They played a beautiful number called Pebbles which sounded like a rock-MJQ (Modern Jazz Quartet), with Carl on the brushes, Keith on piano and Greg singing in a rich, warm style”.
 Comparing that number to the Modern Jazz Quartet is actually not a bad comparison.
-Before the knives, stage gymnastics and revolving pianos, here is Take a Pebble from ELP’s first record, released in 1970.
+Before the knives, stage gymnastics and revolving pianos ensued, here is Take a Pebble from ELP’s first record, released in 1970.